radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

     -   token
     -   id\_token

->[!warning] the implicit flow is less secure since access token and/or ID tokens are returned directly from CFS to the browser.
+>[!warning] The implicit flow is less secure since access token and/or ID tokens are returned directly from CFS to the browser.
 As a result, the code flow is encouraged and the most secure.

 ## Tokens